unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 1/4 (50 XP)

 **_Fey Ancestry_**.
-The drow has advantage on saving throws against being charmed, and magic can’t put the drow to sleep.
+The drow has advantage on saving throws against being charmed, and tek can’t put the drow to sleep.

 **_Innate Techcasting_**.
 The drow’s Techcasting ability is Charisma (spell save DC 11).
 It can innately cast the following spells, requiring no material components: